 Taxes and Registration for Leasing a Car

-Virtually all U.S. states require you to pay a sales tax on a leased vehicle.
-What you pay and when you pay varies.
-Check the details with your state’s revenue department to understand your tax obligation and avoid any surprises when you sign the paperwork.
+Nearly every U.S. state requires you to pay a sales tax on a leased vehicle.
+What it’s called, how much you pay, and when you pay varies.
+Check the details with your state’s revenue department to understand your tax obligation and avoid surprises when signing the paperwork.

 Varied State Tax Laws

 States vary in the way they tax car leases.
 Check your state’s laws before you decide to lease a car.
-The following taxes can be charged and added to your lease agreement depending on the dealership’s location.
+Depending on the dealership’s location, the following taxes can be charged and added to your lease agreement.

 - Amount of the down payment